daizutabi/pheasant/docs/docs/index.md

 show(p)
 ```

-The language executed in Jupyter is not restricted to Python.
+The language executed in Pheasant is not restricted to Python.
 For example,
 if you install Julia kernel, you can write:

 ~~~